On-the-Go Habits of Stylish Men: Tips to Travel Better

 1. Get Your Gear in Order

 Remedy car trunk Tetris and relieve TSA stress-o-meters with a luggage upgrade.
-Several recent suitcase startups (yep, you read that right) offer new innovative solutions that simplify everything from tracking your bag to keeping your suit pressed.
-Raden‘s new line even comes equipped with a USB charging station right in the bag.
-“A traveler should never have to deal with a dead phone” says CEO Josh Udashkin.
+Several recent suitcase startups (yep, you read that right) offer new products that simplify everything from tracking your bag to keeping your suit pressed.
+Like the phone-charging port in Away’s suitcases, and Paravel’s surprisingly stylish fold-up backpack.

 Also important to picking up your packing game?
 Staying up to date on the constantly changing (read: shrinking) suitcase guidelines so you’re not caught unaware – and over the limit – on your next trip.

-My family is notorious for an “invest and preserve” mindset when it comes to purchasing anything, so imagine my mom’s surprise when her 10 year old carry-on – in mint condition – was stopped at the gate recently for exceeding standard overhead allotment.
+My family is notorious for an “invest and preserve” mindset when it comes to purchasing anything, so imagine my mom’s surprise when she and her 10-year old carry-on—in mint condition, mind you—were stopped at the gate recently for exceeding standard overhead allotment.
 Her “But I’ve been using this carry-on for years” argument failed to garner sympathy with the gate agent slapping a baggage claim tag on my mother’s no-longer-a-carry-on.

 2. A+ Airport Style

-You can arrive at your destination in style and mitigate travel stress levels with a pre-checked airport outfit.
-Taking the time to plan your outfit while packing will save time and avoid any travel woes that could’ve easily been avoided (cough cough, sprinting in heels at 6am).
-Simply put: a stress-free traveler is a stylish traveler.
+You can arrive at your destination in style and mitigate travel stress levels with an outfit you plan ahead of time.
+Taking the time to sort out what you’ll be wearing ahead of your travel day will save time and avoid any wardrobe woes that could’ve easily been avoided (cough cough, sprinting in heels at 6am).

-Wear it well: Redmayne proves that outerwear makes all the difference – even with the most casual of outfits.
-Take a usual chino and sweater look to the next level by opting for a varsity jacket or buttoned-up denim jacket.
+Wear it well: Redmayne proves that a great jacket can make all the difference in taking an outfit from good to great.
+Even with the most casual of outfits…especially with casual outfits.
+Take your chinos and sweater to the next level by opting for a varsity jacket or buttoned-up denim jacket.

 3. Live Like a Local